Audrey-Hermans/blog/_posts/2025-04-20-poetry-namima.md

 ## Tucked between ink and bamboo

 **Waka** is an ancient poetic form that blossomed in Japan during the Heian period (794–1185).
 Composed of 31 syllables arranged across five lines in a 5-7-5-7-7 rhythm, it is the forerunner of the *tanka*.
-This refined verse was treasured by nobles and scholars alike, a vessel for expressing love, grief, the beauty of a passing moment, or the tremor of an unspoken insight.
+This refined verse was treasured by nobles and scholars alike, a means of expressing love, grief, the beauty of a passing moment, or the tremor of an unspoken insight.

 Waka is an art of suggestion, where emotion shimmers just beneath the surface, never fully revealed.
-It captures the ephemeral; the fluttering of thoughts in the breeze at dusk.
-Every word is chosen with deliberate care; every image is a door left slightly ajar, a quiet invitation to step into poet's inner world.
+It captures the ephemeral: the fluttering of thoughts in the breeze at dusk.
+Every word is chosen with deliberate care; every image is a door left slightly ajar, a quiet invitation to step into the poet's inner world.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/namima-long-2025-04-20.webp){: .align-center}
 *Ok, point made : hitoyogiri doesn't blend -at all- with sea gales.*